cloudmesh-community/fa19-523-171/project/report.md

-# Abstract Streaming interfaces for the NIST Big data Architecture/Now Changed to Cloudmesh Storage execution of AwsS3 to Local and Local to AwsS3.
+# Cloudmesh Storage Provider for AwsS3

 Jagadeesh Kandimalla, fa19-516-171

+:o2: hyperlink to hid dire missing see other students

 The streaming service initial architecure is when a Object gets added to S3.
 An AWS Lambda function will get triggered and will call the Google